Android-for-Python/Camera4Kivy/README.md

 #### Run Time Permissions

 The following run time permissions must be in be requested in the app.
-As usual request these in build() or after on_start().
+As usual request these at least one timestep after on_start().
 See the examples.

 Always required: `CAMERA`